Smart lights are an ideal way to try out home automation without too much of an investment to find out if a Smart Home is really for you.

-Wirelessly connected LED bulbs aren't just long-lasting; they can be controlled via an app on your phone or through voice commands from a smart assistant such as Apple's Siri, Amazon's Alexa or Google Assistant.
+Wirelessly connected LED bulbs aren't just long-lasting; they can be controlled via an app on your phone or through voice commands from a smart assistant such as Apple's Homekit environment, Amazon's Alexa or Google Assistant.

 You can also set them to turn on and off and even change colours automatically at preset times, or to set a particular mood.